 101. Introduction to Social Work, Fields of Practice.
 Credit 3 hours.
 A survey of the resource and delivery systems in which social work is practiced.
 Emphasis will be given to both public and private agencies and various methodologies.
-Service gaps and biases will be identified and attention given to the way agency function structures service.
+Social Work values, ethics, skills and knowledge base are examined.
+An overview of the history of social welfare with an emphasis on fields of practice.
+Service gaps and biases will be identified.

 201. History and Philosophy of Social Welfare and Social Work.
 Credit 3 hours.
-Prerequisite: Sociology 101 and Social Work 101.
-An historical survey of the social organizations used in the U. S. to meet social problems.
-Emphasis given to Social Welfare laws and organizations as a reflection of culture and societal values.
+Prerequisite: Social Work 101 or permission of department head for nonmajors.
+An historical survey of the history of social work and social organizations in the U. S. designed to meet social problems.
+Emphasis is given to Social Welfare laws and organizations as a reflection of culture and societal values.
 Attention is also given to the philosophical base of social work practice as reflected in the ethics and values of the profession.

 202. Child Welfare Services.
 Credit 3 hours.
 An assessment of society's means of meeting physical, social, psychological and legal needs of children, including protective, court, health, placement, recreational and financial services.

-203. Human Behavior in the Social Environment I.

-Credit 3 hours.
-Prerequisite: Sociology 101, Social Work 101, Sociology 212, General Biology 151, 152, Psychology 101, and registration for or prior credit for Zoology 241.
-A study of the interaction of hereditary factors and social factors in the formation of personality factors in the functioning of individuals, families and groups.
+203. Human Behavior in the Social Environment I. Credit 3 hours.
+Prerequisite: Social Work 101, Sociology 101, General Biology 106/109, Psychology 101, and registration for or prior credit for General Biology 107/110 or permission of the department head for non-majors.
+A study of the interaction of biological, psychological, and sociological factors in the formation of personality and the functioning of persons in the environment.
+Specific theories and tools of assessment of individuals are discussed.

 204. Human Behavior in the Social Environment II.
 Credit 3 hours.
-Prerequisite: Social Work 203.
+Prerequisite: Social Work 203, Sociology 212, or permission of department head for non-majors.
 A study of the social system model as a basic way to think about behavior in the social environment.
-This model will be applied to culture and society communities, organizations, groups and the family.
-Culture, as one determinant of behavior will be examined as will population and sex differences
+This model will be applied to society, communities, organizations, groups and families.
+Culture as a determinant of behavior will be examined.
+Additional factors such as rurality, poverty, membership in special populations, and gender differences will be addressed.
+Specific theories in relation to society are discussed.

 205. Understanding Human Diversity and Populations at Risk.
 Credit 3 hours.
-Prerequisite: Sociology 101 and 212, Social Work 101, 201 and 203.
-This course examines well-being of Americans in relation to values and biases of society.
-A major focus of this course is to examine relationships between racial and ethnic groups as well as populations at risk in American society.
-Special emphasis is placed on conflict, discrimination, and empowerment strategies.
+Prerequisite: Sociology 101 and Social Work 101 or permission of the department head for non-majors.
+This course examines relationships between racial and ethnic groups as well as populations at risk in American and global society.
+Special emphasis is placed on conflict, discrimination, oppression, as well as empowerment strategies.
+Attention is given to development of skills in cultural competence.
 Social action and change are presented within a strengths perspective.

 304. Generalist Social Work Practice: Micro-Practice Skills.
 Credit 3 hours.
 Prerequisites: Social Work 101, 201, 202, 203, 204, 205, with a minimum grade of "C" and admission into professional standing.
-The primary purpose of this course is to prepare students for generalist practice with individuals and diverse populations from the micro perspective.
-It provides specific skills for working in rural settings and gives special attention to the population-atrisk and to economic and social justice issues.
-The course will identify practice skills that emphasize strengths, empowerment, advocacy and change.
+The primary purpose of this course is to prepare students for generalist social work practice with individuals and families.
+The course focuses on the problem solving model, case management, and communication skills.
+The course will identify practice skills that emphasize strengths, advocacy, empowerment, and change.
+Attention is given to population-at-risk.

 305. Generalist Social Work Practice: Mezzo Practice Skills.
 Credit 3 hours.
 Prerequisites: Social Work 304 and admission into professional standing.
-The primary purpose of this course is to prepare students for generalist practice with diverse populations utilizing mezzo skills.
+The primary purpose of this course is to prepare students for generalist social work practice with diverse populations utilizing mezzo skills.
 It provides specific skills for working with families and groups.
-Particular attention is given to working in rural settings, with the population-at-risk and to economic and social justice issues.
+Particular attention is given to working in rural settings, to populations-at-risk and to economic and social justice issues.
 The course will identify practice skills that emphasize strengths, empowerment, advocacy and change.